Kawamashi/qmk_modules/layer_word/readme.md

 Any other symbol from the layer will be processed, but the Layer Word will end and the layer will be deactivated afterwards.

-Layer Words have also a similar effet to Layer Lock.
+Layer Words also have a similar effet to [Layer Lock](https://docs.qmk.fm/features/layer_lock#layer-lock).
 For instance, I access my Navigation layer with a Layer Tap key.
 On this layer, I have my `NAVWORD` key.
 When I press it, the navigation layer will stay on, even when the LT key is released.
 The layer will be deactivated when a word-breaking character is tapped.

 Like Layer Lock, Layer Words prevent layer tap keys to